When wedding plans go awry

 Last week Texas Baptists Disaster Recovery experienced an example of Social Media making a huge impact on people's lives, real time.
 Gerald Davis and I were in Eagle Pass, TX on a vision trip for our March 2015, Spring Break TBDR Mission Trip.
 We had seen several really great projects when Miguel Omana, of "Mission Border Hope, Eagle Pass" asks us to visit a special case that had been close to his heart.

 He took us to the home of a 75 year old Grandmother named Guadeloupe, raising five grandchildren.
-This family was first discovered by Mission Border Hope living/p>... [continue]
+This family was first discovered by Mission Border Hope living outside, behind the public library.
+They had been living in a burned... [continue]

 Light it up